flybywiresim/docs/docs/aircraft/common/flypados3/performance.md

 **Runway**

-- Select the runway identifier of the runway being used for takeoff.
+- Select the runway designator of the runway desired to be used for takeoff.

 **Runway Heading**